vrn2020/NodeJs-Websockets/README.md

 # NodeJs-Websockets
-This project has been tested on following versions.
+This project was verified with the following versions.

 - Nodejs : v14.17.2
 - Socket.io : 2.0.4